willymcallister/willymcallister.github.io/_articles/basic-quantities.md

 comments: true
 ---

-Charge is the stuff electricity is made of.
-Voltage and current are the cornerstone concepts in electricity.

-We create our first mental pictures of current and voltage.
+Charge, current, and voltage are the cornerstone concepts of electricity.
+We create our first mental models for these basic electrical quantities.

-Power happens when voltage and current act together.

 ----